Sinfonia da Requiem: History

-In the autumn of 1940, Britten was summoned to the Japanese consulate, where he was read a long letter from Viscount Hidemaro Konoye, who served as organizer of the celebration.
+In the autumn of 1940, Britten, who had left for North America in 1939, was summoned to the Japanese consulate in Boston, where he was read a long letter from Viscount Hidemaro Konoye, who served as organizer of the celebration.
 The Viscount was the younger brother of Prince Fumimaro Konoye, the then prime minister of Japan.
 In this letter, the Viscount accused Britten, as Britten later wrote, "of insulting a friendly power, of providing a Christian work where Christianity was apparently unacceptable, that the work was gloomy, and so on".
 This section of the letter read, "We are afraid that the composer must have greatly misunderstood our desire ...
 [The music] has a melancholy tone both in its melodic pattern and rhythm, making it unsuitable for performance on such an occasion as our national ceremony."

 With the help of poet and fellow expatriate W.H.
 Auden, Britten replied in writing, "in as dignified a manner as possible", that his supplying a Christian work was no surprise, as he was a Christian and came from a Christian nation.
 He denied the alleged glumness of the Sinfonia and any intent of an insult, and said that the delay in receiving the contract had eliminated the possibility of composing a celebratory work within the deadline.
 Britten submitted this letter to the British consulate, which approved it and forwarded it to Tokyo.
 This was the last, he wrote, that he heard of the matter.
 After the attack on Pearl Harbor, relations between Britain and Japan were severed.
 Although the piece was rejected, the Japanese did not request the return of the commissioning fee.
 Instead, Viscount Konoye announced that Britten's score had arrived too late for inclusion in the celebration.

 Premiere and subsequent commission

-The world premiere took place in Carnegie Hall, New York on 29 March 1941 with the New York Philharmonic under John Barbirolli.
+The world premiere took place in Carnegie Hall, New York, on 29 March 1941 with the New York Philharmonic under John Barbirolli.
 The first British performance took place the following year, and its belated Japanese premiere was on 18 February 1956, with the composer conducting the NHK Symphony Orchestra.
 Not long after the New York premiere, Serge Koussevitzky conducted the work with the Boston Symphony Orchestra.
 This performance led to the Koussevitzky Music Foundations commission of Britten's opera Peter Grimes.